Maliman-Org/Affine-Encryption/README.md

  ## Requirements 📃
  1. Create a peer to peer desktop application, in order to send notes between two users.
- 2. The message must be ecrypted during the send, and it must be decrypted when it is received.
+ 2. The note must be ecrypted during the send, and it must be decrypted when it is received.
  3. Use Affine cipher.

  ## Affine Cipher Description